Blood (or Saliva) Tests

 Some pregnant women develop high blood sugar levels during pregnancy.
 This is called

 gestational diabetes.
 It is due to hormonal changes in the body that affect insulin absorption.
 You may be asked to take an oral glucose tolerance test around the 24th to 28th week of pregnancy.
 This includes a special sugar-loaded drink and repeated

 blood tests.
 Women at high risk should be screened sooner.

-If you have symptoms or a history of thyroid disease, you may undergo
+If you have symptoms or a history of thyroid disease, you may have

-to confirm it.
-It is usually treated with the medication
+done to confirm it.
+It is usually treated with medication

 Serum Screening Tests